Military Income

 When Stationed Outside of Arizona

-When the service member is not a member of the budgetary unit, any of the following apply:
+When the service member is not a member of the budgetary unit, all of the following apply:

 Any portion of the military income that is available to the budgetary unit, minus any income that is from a military pay type that is not countable, is countable as unearned income.